tyoshino/origin-wide-cors/README.md

   - shouldn't be simply extended to HTTPS from HTTP
 - Extend it to enable announcing capability in more fine-grained form and detailed parameters

-## Idea 1
+## Strawman

 - On the initial cross-origin non-simple request to an origin X from origin Y
   - The client A issues a preflight request to resource R
     - The preflight request MAY include `Origin-Wide-CORS-Supported: yes` header to announce it understands Origin-Wide CORS protocol
-  - If a server B sees the `Origin-Wide-CORS-Supported: yes` header entry in the received CORS preflight or actual CORS request, it MAY include the `Origin-Wide-CORS` header whose value is a Origin-Wide CORS descriptor
+  - If a server B sees the `Origin-Wide-CORS-Supported` header entry in the received CORS preflight or actual CORS request, it MAY include the `Origin-Wide-CORS` header whose value is a Origin-Wide CORS descriptor
+    - The `Origin-Wide-CORS-Supported` header must have either a value `yes` or `version` parameter or `tag` parameter
     - Any entry in the Origin-Wide CORS descriptor whose `url` field is pointing at a resource which is not under R, it must be ignored.

 - On the initial request to a ...